html Advance America PAC — Reform Democracy. Build the Future.

 Excessive

-HHS estimates $31.6 billion in improper Medicare payments annually — including payments for services not rendered, duplicate billing, and upcoding.
-A chronic, unresolved problem.
+$31.6 billion lost annually to improper Medicare payments — duplicate billing, services not rendered, upcoding.

 Annual Waste